zachcwc/jekyll-now/_posts/2017-2-13-Week-Four.md

 # Past Week
 Started Netflix project with my partner and we got most of it done in an hour.
 Went over some cool Python qualities like how it caches small primitive types, also went over some exception handling procedure.

+# Experience of Class so Far
+So far the class is pretty fun and easy.
+After working mainly with languages like c which expect you to do much of the work on your own, Python provides a vast number of abstractions that let you just focus on coding.
+I've already written more Python scripts to help me out than I have scripts in any other language, not that I had written that many; still, this class is the first time I've written in Python and I don't feel like I'm drowning in the language.
+It should be noted that having taken OOP just before this makes this class much much easier.

 # What is in my way
 Multicore Operating Systems is by far the hardest class I've ever had in my life and it is making every other class fifty times harder.
 First time I've ever had to pull an (almost) all nighter at UT.
 Super fun class though.